rawnly/untitled/apps/blog/src/posts/thread-safe-queue-rust.md

 + fn pop(&self) -> T;
 ```

-> We update the method in the trait `queue/prelude.rs` to return always the element since now with CondVar we wait for the queue to be populated before popping an element.
+> We update the method in the trait `queue/prelude.rs` to return always the element since now with `CondVar{:rust}` we wait for the queue to be populated before popping an element.

 ```rust
 ///! queue/mod.rs